axyorah/quick_img_processing/README.md

     </tr>
 </table>

+### *Custom Dataset <a name="customdataset"></a>
+To train hand detectors I used custom dataset floowing the procedure shared by amazing people from <a href="https://www.learnopencv.com/">LearnOpenCV</a>.
+The exact procedure is described in the beginning of <a href="https://www.learnopencv.com/training-a-custom-object-detector-with-dlib-making-gesture-controlled-applications/?ck_subscriber_id=546165186">this tutorial</a> on HOG-based object detection.

+Hand dataset contains 3907 images of open palm.
+Hand gensture dataset contains 11056 images of four classes: hand (open palm), fist, "teleportation jutsu", "horns", with approximately 2700 images per class.
+Each image contains only one object (hand gesture), and both datasetes feature hands that mostly belong to one person (well, me).
+Additionally, all objects in the dataset are located approximately 1m away from the camera.
+This drastically narrows down the potential use cases of the detectors trained on these datasets, but for the purposes of this project the datasets are quite sufficient.

 ## 2. Requirements
 Your device should have a functioning camera and [python 3](https://www.python.org/download/releases/3.0/) installed. </br>
-Ideally you'd want to run this project from a [docker](https://www.docker.com/) container (see below the instructions for setting up a container).
+You can run this project from a [docker](https://www.docker.com/) container (see below the instructions for setting up a container).
 But if you're feeling adventurous, you can take care of all the dependencies manually.

 ### Dependencies
 This project uses the following python packages: